 Aug 21—First allied convoy to Russia: 7 freighters leave Reykjavik, Iceland, for Archangel in northern Soviet Union.
 Japanese secret agent in Honolulu Takeo Yoshikawa sends first grid-map of the defenses of Pearl Harbor.
 To this date, the grid-map remains classified and Top Secret.
 August-November passenger car production in the U.S. ordered cut 26.6 percent.

-Aug 24—British Prime Minister Winston Churchill pledges military aid to the U.S. if the U.S. became involved in a war with the Japanese.
+Aug 24—British Prime Minister Winston Churchill pledges military aid to the U.S. if the U.S. becomes involved in a war with the Japanese.

 Aug 25—Persia (Iran) invaded by Soviet Union and Britain, and the largest oil refinery in the world is taken, within a month all clashes cease.

 Aug 27—Japan issues protest against ships sailing to Vladivostok as violating Japanese waters.

 Aug 28—Japan proposes a face-to-face meeting with Pres.
 Roosevelt, expressing a peaceful meeting between Konoye and Roosevelt.

 Aug 31—The Great Gildersleeve debuts on NBC Radio.

 Sep 3—Japanese leaders secretly agree that if a suitable diplomatic solution would not be ready by mid-October, war is probable.
 Pres.
 Roosevelt through secret diplomatic channels agreed to collaborate with the Japanese government in supporting four principles; see book A Toast For You and Me, America's Participation, Sacrifice and Victory, vol 1.